script

 The Department of Music offers the following degrees:

-Housed in the Mabee Center for the Performing Arts – which comprises the O’Bannon Music Center, Lydy Art Center and Clara Thompson Hall –the department has attracted an international student body and faculty whose impact on the cultural life of Drury and Springfield is apparent.
+Housed in the Mabee Center for the Performing Arts – which comprises the O’Bannon, Lydy, and Clara Thompson Hall/Spangler Concert Hall –the department has attracted an international student body and faculty whose impact on the cultural life of Drury and Springfield is apparent.
 The Mabee Center features practice and chamber music rooms as well as faculty studios.
-The Drury campus is also home to the Stone Chapel organ, a three manual instrument with approximately 1,400 pipes, constructed in 1906 by Lyon and Healy of Chicago.
+The Drury campus is also home to the Stone Chapel organ, a three manual instrument with 1,400 pipes, constructed in 1906 by Lyon and Healy of Chicago.

 Music students take applied music lessons and core music courses from some of the most accomplished faculty in the nation and perform in ensembles with other musicians on the undergraduate and professional levels.